Icinga/icingadb/doc/04-Upgrading.md

 # Upgrading Icinga DB

+Specific version upgrades are described below.
+Please note that version upgrades are incremental.
+If you are upgrading across multiple versions, make sure to follow the steps for each of them.

+## Upgrading to Icinga DB v1.0

+**Requirements**

+* You need at least Icinga 2 version 2.13.4 to run Icinga DB v1.0.0.

+**Database Schema**

+* For MySQL databases, please apply the `1.0.0.sql` upgrade script.
+  For package installations, you can find this file at `/usr/share/doc/icingadb/schema/mysql/upgrades/`.

 ## Upgrading to Icinga DB RC2

 Icinga DB RC2 is a complete rewrite compared to RC1.
 Because of this, a lot has changed in the Redis and database